pluniak/ocrd/README.md

 ## Run app locally
 You can run the app locally as a Web Server or inside a Jupyter Notebook.
 ### Web Server
-Execute script from CLI
+Execute this script from CLI:
 ```bash
 python ./src/app.py
 ```
 ### Jupyter Notebook
-Open notebook and execute cells
+Open and run this notebook:
 ```bash
 ./notebooks/app.ipynb
 ```